lamarquise/printf/README.md

 #### Handle Modulo
 Space is not a valid flag, it has no effect, left untreated.
 Width can be any size.
 Is secure once again because of the fill with and fjoin combination.
+Frees are a bit insanely overlly redundant, but id rather that than leaks...

 ### Everything Else